g41nxe/11ty-matthew-freed-pottery-web/src/views/collections.md

   texts:
   - Handcrafted pottery.
 Are you looking for that one of a kind coffee mug?
   - During the pandemic we are offering free local delivery for orders greater than $100
-custom_seo_settings: false
+custom_seo_settings: true
-author: ''
+author: 'Matthew Freed'
-excerpt: ''
+excerpt: 'Explore my different glazing lines and pottery forms.
+Each piece is a complexity of nature, science, and art.'
-image: ''
+image: '/images/blue-arrangement.jpg'
 ogtype: ''

 ---